shenmusmart/SFC/ReadMe.md

 4. **Quantification of connectivity strength**: use the absolute sum of edge weights from the connectivity matrix between one channel and the other channels for epileptic tissue localization

-The manuscript entitled **"Epileptic Tissue Localization through Skewness-Based Functional Connectivity in High-Frequency Band of Intracranial EEG"** is currently under review.
+The paper entitled **"Epileptic Tissue Localization through Skewness-Based Functional Connectivity in High-Frequency Band of Intracranial EEG"** has been accepted in the special issue *Advances of Biomedical Signal Processing* of the Journal *Bioengineering*.